 The reality usually involves me stumbling across a household item and thinking “We could do something with this after naptime.”

-The gelatin was super easy to work with- it appears that I just cannot use it successfully in cheesecakes- so I wanted to give it another whirl.
+The gelatine was super easy to work with- it appears that I just cannot use it successfully in cheesecakes- so I wanted to give it another whirl.

 With all the blooms blooming in the neighbourhood of late, I thought we’d create a Spring-themed sensory play experience.